cmaneu/xaml-coding-guidelines/README.md

 - Move the value to a resource,
 - Replace all value usage by a StaticResource binding.

-#### XA3002 - All the implicit styles must be placed at the top of the file, and must be annotated with a comment
+#### XA3002 - All the implicit styles must be placed at the top of the file and must be annotated with a comment
 ##### **Cause**
 An implicit style is declared elsewhere on a page/resource dictionary.